What is rectal prolapse?

 - Complete prolapse.
 The entire rectum extends out through the anus.

 The symptoms of rectal prolapse tend to come on slowly.
 The first symptom you’ll notice is the feeling that there is a bulge at your anus.
 It may seem as though you are sitting on a ball.

 With a mirror, you may be able to see a reddish-colored bulge peeking through or actually extending out of your anus.

-Normal physical activity, such as walking, sitting, and exercising, may also cause part of the rectum to push through your anus.
-At first, it can be returned to its proper location by hand.
+- Physical activity, such as walking, sitting, and exercising, may also cause part of the rectum to push through your anus.

 Rectal prolapse can be caused by several medical conditions, including: